-In August 2022, we announced enrollment of the first patient in our two-year prospective natural history study (FALCON) of people ages 8 to 60 who have a confirmed diagnosis of ADOA that is caused by an OPA1 mutation.
+In June 2023, we completed enrollment (n=48) across 10 sites in the U.S., U.K., Italy and Denmark in our two-year prospective natural history study (FALCON) of people ages 8 to 60 who have a confirmed diagnosis of ADOA that is caused by an OPA1 mutation.
 The FALCON study is designed to evaluate the rate of change in structural and functional ophthalmic assessments.
-Data collected from FALCON will support the clinical development of STK-002.
-We submitted a CTA for STK-002 in the United Kingdom in January 2023 and in April 2023, we announced that we received the authorization.
-We plan to initiate a Phase 1/2 study of STK-002 for ADOA in the United Kingdom in early 2024.
+Data collected from the FALCON study will support the clinical development of STK-002.